 Your journal is more likely to be found and recognized if it is findable in recognized directories of academic journals.

 The Directory of Open Access Journals (DOAJ) is an authoritative directory of high-quality, fully open, peer reviewed journals, and having your journal included signals that it has met their high standards.

 Journals that publish five articles per year and meet the expected standards can apply for inclusion in the DOAJ.
-Follow the Library Publishing Coalition’s guide to the DOAJ application.
+Follow PKP's DOAJ Application Guide.

 Once your journal has a couple of issues published, contact the Digital Publishing team to discuss how to have it included in the library catalogue.

 Content formats (PDF, HTML, Multimedia)

 Having multiple formats available allows readers to choose what works best for them, with PDF and HTML being the most common.
 Images should include alt text, and when appropriate/possible a transcript should be provided for audio.

 Customize your journal's look and feel

 OJS has a number of pre-set “themes” which allow you to quickly change the look and feel of your journal.
 See this list of sample journals to see the available themes.